kids aren't failing

 Let's be clear

-— That stress gets labeled as behavior.
+— Stress gets labeled as behavior.

-— Compliance is mistaken for regulation.
+— Compliance passes for regulation.

 Here's why that matters